St Catherine of Siena Parish

 Canonically Erected: 18 January 2006

-Our website is easy to use and is compatible with new devices like smart phones and tablets.
+Our website is easy to use and is accessible using computers, smart phones or tablets.

-Our Mass Schedule for the upcoming 7 days is now available on every page of our website.
+The Mass Schedule for the upcoming 7 days is available on every page of our website.

-Parish events have been organized into our new Events Calendar.
+Parish events have been organized into our Events Calendar.

 Parish Formation on the Liturgy

 THE Church calls for the full, conscious and active participation of all the faithful in the liturgy (SC n.2).
 We can only achieve this if we know or understand what is going on during Mass.
 We are therefore presenting a series of video clips (see video below) to educate our parishioners about the liturgy with the end view of promoting reverence during Mass and be able to respond to the Church's call of full, conscious and active participation in the liturgy.

 Promoting the Liturgy of the Hour in the Parish